What is implant dentistry?

 If you need a bone graft, it can take 4 to 12 months before you are ready for an implant.
 When it is time, an oral surgeon will place the dental implant post in your mouth after making a small incision in the gum line.
 You will likely be under general anesthesia and sleeping comfortably during this procedure.

 The process of getting a dental implant typically takes a few months depending on the health of your jaw and how quickly your body heals.
-When the post has fused with your jawbone, Dr. Staples will place an abutment which screws into the implant and will support the crown.
+When the post has fused with your jawbone, your doctor will place an abutment which screws into the implant and will support the crown.
 Another impression will be taken for the replacement tooth, and you may receive a temporary crown to wear while the tissues continue to heal and form.

 You can read more about dental implants on our Dental Implant FAQ page.